-Spikevax JN.1 50 micrograms dispersion for injection in pre-filled syringe
+Spikevax LP.8.1 50 micrograms dispersion for injection in pre-filled syringe

 Do not shake or dilute the contents of the pre-filled syringe.

 Each pre-filled syringe is for single use only.
 The vaccine comes ready to use once thawed.